 David Brin’s The Uplift Series (1980 – 1998)

-The basic premise of the stories, a Galactic civilization whose oldest member races help ‘uplift’ less civilized or younger races into Galactic society, the younger species thereby becoming their clients in an age-old pecking order, is a rather old one in the SF genre with many derivatives.
-But never has it been so well or so joyously written as with Brin.
+The basic premise of the stories, a Galactic civilization whose oldest members help ‘uplift’ less civilized or younger races into Galactic society, the advanced species thereby becoming their clients in an age-old pecking order, is a rather trite one in the SF genre with many derivatives.
+However never has it been so well or so joyously written as with Brin.
 His unique (sort of) twist on the familiar trope has the people of Earth, after their early entry into polite Galactic society by friendly extraterrestrial powers, beginning their own process of ‘uplift’ on their own clients, in this case apes and dolphins, through a program of genetic engineering and technology.
-So we frequently have talking apes (and dolphins) along with human characters but in a surprisingly believable and non-cutesy way (no mean achievement for an American writer).
+So we have talking apes – and dolphins – along with human characters but in a surprisingly believable and non-cutesy way (no mean achievement for an American writer).
 If you’re thinking a literary ‘Planet of the Apes’ think again for these stories are well beyond that.
-Into the blend is added a host of alien species and figures some of whom are at times more believable than some of their human counterparts
+Into the blend is added a host of alien races and figures some of whom are at times more believable than some of their human counterparts

-Indeed it is character, and narrative, that puts Brin head and shoulders above most writers in the SF field.
-Yes, of course, he has his failings, and some of his other works are lacking the indefinable power of the Uplift novels, but he remains a remarkably consistent writer, notable for the spirit of humanity that weaves its way throughout most of the stories.
-In the Uplift books even the most alien of characters are rendered engagingly human-like and a real moral centre, so frequently lacking from other works in the SF genre, makes the series somehow all the more believable and all the easier to identify with.
+Indeed it is character and narrative that puts Brin head and shoulders above most writers in the SF field.
+Yes, of course, he has his failings and some of his other works are lacking the indefinable power of the Uplift novels but he remains a remarkably consistent writer, notable for the spirit of humanity that weaves its way throughout most of the stories.
+In the Uplift books even the most alien of characters are rendered engagingly human-like with a real moral centre, so often lacking from other works in the SF genre, making the series somehow all the more believable and all the easier to identify with.